Everett Trademark Lawyers

 Cold and creamy: a potential mark for ice cream, but since it describes one of the characteristics of the product, it isn't likely to qualify as trademark.

 Descriptive trademarks like these examples, which only include words based on aspects, highlights, end results, or product uses won't qualify for a trademark.
 This includes terms like "best" and "high quality."
 Still not sure?
-Answer this question: "Does this word describe t
+Answer this question: "Does this word describe the pro

 - 8 min read